010root/Discord-Message-Cleaner/README.md

        node cleaner.js

 2. The program will prompt you for confirmation before proceeding with message deletion.
-Type "**ye**s" to confirm and start deleting your messages, or enter any other key to cancel.
+Type "**yes**" to confirm and start deleting your messages, or enter any other key to cancel.

 3. The program will run in the background and delete your messages according to the specified criteria.
 You can monitor its progress by checking the **log.txt** file in the same folder as the program.